-6. Section 5(c)(6) specifically requires that the servient estate owner's complaint contain or be accompanied by a statement that the servient estate owner made a contain or be accompanied by a statement that the servient estate owner's complaint contain or be accompanied by a statement that the servient estate owner made a reasonable effort to provide notification of the proposed relocation to the holder of any public-utility easement, conservation easement, or negative easement on the servient or dominant estate.
-As these categories of easements are excluded from the scope of the act under Section 3(b)(1) and further protected from encroachments under Sections 3(b)(2) and (3), the holders of such easements need not be served a summons and complaint and thus become parties to a judicial easement relocation proceeding.
-If the act required such an easement holder to be served with a summons and complaint, there is a risk that a final judgment adverse to that holder's interests would be binding on that party.
-Section 5(c)(6), however, provides a mechanism to assure that the servient estate owner will provide notice to the holders of such easements so that a holder could intervene in the judicial proceeding if it saw a need.

-7. Section 5(d) provides a mechanism for the filing of waivers and subordination agreements by parties who wish to consent to a proposed relocation and be dismissed from a judicial easement relocation proceeding.
+- 6. Section 5(c) sets forth the required contents of the complaint or petition seeking relocation.
+The general purpose of these requirements is to provide an easement holder and other interested persons entitled to service with sufficient information to decide whether to consent or object to the proposed relocation. - 7.
+Section 5(c)(6) specifically requires that the servient estate owner's complaint or petition state that the servient estate owner made a reasonable effort to provide notification to the holder "of any public-utility easement, conservation easement, or negative easement on the servient estate or dominant estate of the proposed relocation."
+As these categories of easements are excluded from the scope of the act under Section 3(b)(1) and conservation easements and public-utility easements are further protected from encroachments and interference under Sections 3(b)(2), the holders of such easements need not be served a summons and complaint or petition and thus become parties to a judicial easement relocation proceeding.
+If the act required such an easement holder to be served, there is a risk that a final judgment adverse to that holder's interests would be binding on that party.
+Section 5(c)(6), however, provides a mechanism to assure that the servient estate owner will provide notice to the holders of such easements so that a holder could intervene in the judicial proceeding if it saw a need. - 8.
+Section 5(d) provides a mechanism for the filing of waivers and subordination agreements by parties who wish to consent to a proposed relocation and be dismissed from a judicial easement relocation proceeding.